EdwardyfPeng/miMediation_benchmark/real_data_analysis/readme.md

 The final analytical dataset consists of 863 samples and 186 taxa, which can be found in the `data/` folder.
 You can also rerun `read_raw.R` to produce it.

 ## 🧐 Data Analysis
 We apply both global mediation tests and taxon-level tests to the cleaned dataset.
-To reproduce the real data application tables and figures (including Figure 5 and Supplementary Table S4), you can run `data_analysis.R`.
+To reproduce the results described in our paper, you can run `data_analysis.R`.